 Price: $50,490

 The Tesla Model Y Long Range model offers 331 miles of range, with great performance and plenty of acceleration.
 For families, Tesla offers the option to add a third row of seats for an additional $3,000.
 The other upside?
-The Model Y qualifies for the full $7,500 federal EV tax credit.
+The Model Y qualifies for the full $7,500 federal EV tax credit that can be taken off the purchase price for eligible buyers.

 Range: 324 Miles